Alipsa/renjin-client-data-utils/README.md

 assertThat(table.getValueAsLocalDate(2, 2), equalTo(LocalDate.of(2017, 3, 14)));
 assertThat(table.getValueAsLocalDateTime(2, 3), equalTo(LocalDateTime.of(2020, 10, 6, 10, 0, 5)));
 ```
+As you see from the above we access the Table data in a row, column way which makes it easy to
+display the data in Swing or JavaFx.

 See [TableTest](src/test/java/test/alipsa/renjin/client/datautils/TableTest.java) for more examples.

 ## se.alipsa.renjin.client.datautils.RDataTransformer